 Your Next Step: Compare Treatment Options

-Before choosing any product, it helps to understand how different treatments work and what results you can expect.
+Before choosing any product, it’s important to understand how treatments differ and what results to expect.

-If fungus is the cause of your yellow toenails, many people report positive results with Kerassentials, but effectiveness varies by individual.
+If fungus is the cause of your yellow toenails, many readers report positive results with Kerassentials — though results vary.

 Summary & Final Tips